astronomer/astro-docs/enterprise/v0.12/03_install/01_aws/02_install-aws-terraform.md

 ## Configuring the Platform

 Astronomer is deployed on Kubernetes with the [Helm](https://helm.sh) package manager.
-After completing your installation with Terraform, we recommend updating your configuration through Helm as described in the [Update Your Astronomer Configuration Without Upgrading](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-astronomer/update-your-astronomer-configuration-without-upgrading) topic.
+After completing your installation with Terraform, we recommend updating your configuration through Helm as described in the [Update Your Platform Configuration](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-astronomer/update-your-astronomer-configuration-without-upgrading) topic.